 Outside of the walls Dubrovnik slopes steeply down to the ocean where the old city clings to a small promontory.
 There are a lot of steps in Dubrovnik, especially outside of the city walls.

 Avoid Cruise Ship Crowds.

-We didn’t bother doing this but if your visit is in Peak Season you might like to check this Cruise Ship Schedule by Croatia Traveller.
+We didn’t bother doing this but if your visit is in Peak Season you might like to check this Cruise Ship Schedule.
 The majority of cruise ships dock between May and October and in a worse case screnario can dump an extra 10,000 people into the tiny Grad.
 It is worthwhile considering planning your trip accordingly.
 In either case the old town empties of cruise ship passengers by 3 p.m. each day.